DanB91/dcpu/dcpu-unit/README.md

 These tests can be written using the routines defined in `lib/test/`.
 The assertion functions perform various comparisons on input values and panic when these fail.
 This uses the custom `PANIC` instruction.
-It simply prints a sipplied error string and exits the tool.
+It simply prints a supplied error string and exits the tool.

 ### *_test.dasm